yas-sim/pyopenvino/README.md

 ### Kernel implementation: NumPy version and Naive version
 Not all, but some Ops have dual kernel implementation, a naive implementation (easy to read), and a NumPy version implementation (a bit faster).
 The NumPy version might be x10+ faster than the naive version.
-You need to manually modify the Op plugin code to switch the kernels (default=naive).
+The kernel type can be specified with `Executable_Network.kernel_type` attribute.
+You can specify eitgher one of `'naive'` (default) or `'numpy'`.
+Please refer to the sample program `test_pyopenvino.py` for the details.

 END